- Group Tours

 - Booked Guests

 - Australia (02) 8006 4411

 Indigo Dyeing has a long history in Japan as early as the days of the Edo Era.
-Sometimes referred to as Japan Blue today, indigo dye is one of the most popular colors in Japan and around the world, featured in high end denim and Japanese clothes.
+Sometimes referred to as Japan Blue today, indigo dye is one of the most popular colors in Japan and around the world, featured in high-end denim products and traditional Japanese clothes.
 The majority of Japan's indigo dye is produced on the island of Shikoku in the Tokushima prefecture.
 The abundance of water and rich soil allowed indigo dye plants to thrive in the southern prefecture.
 The dried indigo leaves are left to simmer for three to four months before mixed with ashes to create a stunning, rich dye for fabrics.
 With the majority of indigo coming from Tokushima, much of the prefecture takes pride in their stunning Japanese arts.
 During Tokushima's Awa Odori Japanese festival, dancers and festival patrons can be seen wearing beautiful colors, often with indigo dyed yukata.

 Dye Your Own Shibori

 Japanese Indigo dyeing and the Pure Vegetable Dyeing

 Museum dedicated to preserving Kyoto's traditional and cultural works of art

 Kasuga Grand Shrine Dedicated to Gods of Nara's Protection